rubocop/rubocop/manual/cops_lint.md

 --- | --- | --- | --- | ---
 Enabled | Yes | No | 0.9 |

+Explicit return from an ensure block alters the control flow as the return will take precedence over any exception being raised, and the exception will be silently thrown away.
 This cop checks for *return* from an *ensure* block.

 ### Examples